Trump begins to play catch up on transition to White House

 A small transition team has been meeting since early August to discuss legislative priorities and plans for taking over agencies.
 While Christie provided Trump with weekly updates, until now, the campaign and transition operations functioned as relatively distinct entities and in different cities — Trump’s campaign in New York and the transition team in Washington.

-An organizational chart for the transition team obtained by The Associated Press confirms that some familiar names are playing senior roles in the formation of a Trump administration.
+An organizational chart for the transition team obtained by The Associated Press confirms that some familiar names are playing senior roles in shaping a Trump administration.

 National security planning was being led by former Michigan Rep. Mike Rogers, who previously worked for the FBI.
 Joseph “Keith” Kellogg, a retired Army lieutenant general, was heading defense planning.
 For domestic issues, the Trump transition team was relying on the leadership of Ken Blackwell, a former Cincinnati mayor and Ohio secretary of state.